AVS Greenroom with Marcus Thompson

 Please note the Saturday afternoon time for this month’s event.

-The AVS proudly provides this series free of charge to current members as a benefit of membership, and registration during summer 2022 is also free to all.
-A recording of the event is distributed to all registrants following the event, to view at their convenience.
-Full details (including promo code for members) are sent to our mailing list – please join us!
+The AVS proudly provides this series free of charge to current members as a benefit of membership; registration for the general public is $15.
+Following the event, a recording of the event is distributed to all registrants to view at their convenience.
+Please join us!

 About Marcus Thompson: